Delaware Children's Museum, DelawareCities & Urban Centers

 Getting There & Parking

-When planning how to get to Delaware Children's Museum, we recommend heading directly to the Wilmington Riverfront.
-The museum's address is 550 Justison Street, Wilmington, DE 19801.
-If you're driving, the museum is easily accessible from I-95.
-For those coming from I-95 North, take Exit 6 (Fourth Street, Jackson Street), continue on Jackson Street to MLK Jr. Boulevard, turn left onto MLK Jr. Boulevard to South Madison Street, then right onto South Madison Street to Beech Street, and finally left onto Beech Street.
-The museum will be on your left.
-From I-95 South, take Exit 6 (Maryland Avenue), turn right at the end of the ramp onto Maryland Avenue, and continue to Reed Street.
-Alternatively, from I-95, you can take the Martin Luther King Blvd. exit, turn right onto Lancaster Avenue, then take the first right onto South Justison Street, and the museum will be on your left after the first traffic light.
+The Delaware Children's Museum is conveniently situated on the Wilmington Riverfront at 550 Justison Street, Wilmington, DE 19801.
+Its location makes it easily accessible for visitors traveling from various parts of Delaware and neighboring states.
+For those driving, the museum is readily reachable from I-95.
+From I-95 North, take Exit 6 (Fourth Street, Jackson Street), continue on Jackson Street to MLK Jr. Boulevard, turn left, then right onto South Madison Street, and finally left onto Beech Street where the museum will be on your left.
+From I-95 South, take Exit 6 (Maryland Avenue), turn right at the end of the ramp onto Maryland Avenue, continue to Reed Street, turn right, then right onto South Madison Street, and left onto Beech Street.

 Top Things to Do